nisarg-vaghela17/Heart-Rate-Monitor/README.md

 ## System Overview

-The MAX30100 sensor detects pulse rate through optical reflectance and transmits data to the STM32 microcontroller, which processes the signal and displays the heart rate on the dashboard.
+The MAX30100 sensor detects pulse rate through optical reflectance and transmits data to ESP8266, which processes the signal and displays the heart rate on the dashboard.

 ## Features